-MACPAC is currently seeking analysts with a strong track record of experience in the following areas: long-term services and supports, CHIP, implementation of the Affordable Care Act, and behavioral health.
+MACPAC is currently seeking analysts with a strong track record of experience in the following areas: long-term services and supports, CHIP and implementation of the Affordable Care Act.
 All positions require substantive knowledge of Medicaid (and CHIP as appropriate) and the ability to develop and manage projects, translate research into meaningful policy analysis, deliver effective oral presentations, and write clearly.
 Advanced degrees are preferred.
 For more information on the work of analysts, please click below.

 EEO Policy StatementThe United States Government is an equal opportunity employer and does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.

 Reasonable AccommodationMACPAC will provide reasonable accommodation to applicants with disabilities as appropriate.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.